ruksi/izakaya/RENDER.md

     - Root Directory: `tatami`
     - Secret Files: `.env`: copy and edit from `./tatami/.env.example`
     - Health Check Path: `/healthz`
-- Go to https://ryokan-tatami.onrender.com/healthz or whatever
+- Check https://izakaya-tatami.onrender.com/healthz or whatever it is
 - After this, the web service will auto deploy when both:
     - files under the `/tatami` change on the `main` branch
     - health check responds OK after build